 If you're a frontline worker, you’re eligible to receive a full for-credit online college course for free.

 This scholarship is available for the first 1,000 eligible applicants who complete a simple questionnaire and short video submission.

 Scholarship recipients will have a full two years from the scholarship launch to enroll in a course of their choice (scholarships expire November 19, 2022).
-Outlier.org currently offers Calculus I, Psychology, and our newly announced Astronomy and Statistics courses.
+Outlier.org currently offers Calculus I, Psychology, Astronomy, Statistics, and our newly announced Philosophy and Microeconomics courses.
 We will be launching additional courses in the next two years; while we can’t announce specific courses yet, we’re working on creating courses that fulfill common graduation requirements that count towards popular majors across STEM and liberal arts programs.

 For the purposes of this scholarship, we define “frontline workers” as employees within essential industries who are obligated to physically show up to their jobs.
 Frontline workers include, but are not limited to:

 - • Healthcare workers